Which way is best?

 - Using a retirement balance projector to look at the effects of making additional super contributions and/or your planned retirement age.

-- Working out how your super and the Government Age Pension can work together.
-This can be particularly beneficial if you have less than $100,000 in your super for retirement.
+- Working out how your super and the Australian Government Age Pension can work together.

 Not all of these strategies will be suitable for everyone and if you have a partner, don’t forget to include them in your retirement planning – you’re likely to be spending a lot more time together.